markdidio7/assessment_repository/README.md

 ##### Created by Mark Di Dio
 <br>

 This repository consists of a simple TV Show application to demonstrate my strengths and coding abilities.
 Please clone or download the files to access the XCode project.
+For my skills, experience and more, please refer to my resume previously sent to you.
+If you have any other questions please feel free to contact me.
 I hope you will consider me for employment.

 ### API Calls
 `URLSession.shared.dataTask()` returns data from a specified URL address.
 Closures are used in functions to access data in the background.